dsogari/tsargp/packages/tsargp/README.md

 ### Parse arguments in main script

 There are multiple ways to parse the command-line arguments.
-Below is an example.
+Below is an example:

 ```ts
 #!/usr/bin/env node